dvirdaniel/nectar/README.txt

 MoreFiltersComponent - A component that handles the more filters section (display only on mobile and used as a modal dialog).

 Decisions:
-1. I decided to split the task to different areas according to the give screen and create a component to each section.
+1. I decided to split the task to different areas according to the given screen and create a component to each section.
 2. I decided to create 2 services: one to handle the data and another to handle the state of the selected filters.
 3. I decied not to make an emphasize on the design (it is not so pretty).